Equality Network

 The Equality Network is one of Scotland's national organisations working for LGBTI rights and equality.
 Established by LGBT activists in 1997, it is a registered charity and a company limited by guarantee (no. SC220213), based in Edinburgh.
 In 2011 it had an income of £374,000.

 History

-The Equality Network was founded back in 1997 as a national organisation working for LGBT rights and equality in Scotland and 2014 for LGBTI rights and equality in Scotland.
+The Equality Network was founded in 1997 as a national organisation working for LGBT rights and equality in Scotland.
 The Equality Network has superseded the work of Outright Scotland.

-It is a registered charity governed by a Board of Trustees.
+It is a registered charity governed by a board of trustees.
 It has received funding from some of the following organisations: the Equality Unit of the Scottish Government, the Grundtvig programme of the European Commission, the Equality and Human Rights Commission, the Big Lottery Fund and the Awards for All programme.
 It also raises money from individuals across Scotland.

 Work

 Over the past 17 years the Equality Network has claimed a number of victories for LGBT equality in Scotland including an equal age of consent, the repeal of Section 28, Civil Partnerships, Gender Recognition, adoption and fertility rights, hate crime laws, and most recently same-sex marriage.